menghanhui/r3bl.blog/stuff-i-like/index.md

 <a name="organizations">Organizations and Foundations I Support</a>

-* [The Mozilla Foundation](https://www.mozilla.org/en-US/) -> As I've already said, I love every Mozilla's goals and I'm using almost every product they offer.
+* [The Mozilla Foundation](https://www.mozilla.org/en-US/) -> I love Mozilla's goals and their mission and I'm using almost every product they offer.
 * [SHARE Foundation](http://sharedefense.org/) -> Serbian nonprofit organization that supports privacy, free speech and transparency.
+They also have this amazing book called [Share This Book (2012)](http://www.shareconference.net/en/news/share-book).
 * [Electronic Frontier Foundation](https://www.eff.org/) -> I strongly believe in EFF as the defense mechanism for the Internet.
 I support almost every campaign they make and I completely trust that they know what's best for the privacy-aware Internet users.
 * [Creative Commons](http://creativecommons.org/) -> I strongly believe that information should be free.
-That's why I'm releasing all of my texts under CC-BY-SA license offered by Creative Commons.
+That's why I'm releasing all of my articles under [CC-BY-SA license](http://creativecommons.org/licenses/by-sa/4.0/).

 <a name="blogs">The List of Blogs I'm Reading</a>